 The California Foreclosure Process Timeline—And What You Can Do

 A single unexpected expense and a missed mortgage payment can set off a string of events that snowball into a complicated problem.
 When you miss a payment, you have a short grace period, usually 10-15 days, during which you can pay without penalty.
 After that, a late fee will be assessed by the lender, which is often 5% of the amount overdue.
-It doesn’t take long for that one unaffordable mortgage payment to become even more out of reach, putting the foreclosure process into action.
+It doesn’t take long for that one unaffordable mortgage payment to become even more out of reach, putting foreclosure proceedings into action.

 Unlike other states, most foreclosures in California are the nonjudicial type, which can be beneficial for both the bank and you.
 In a nonjudicial foreclosure, the lender does not have to file a lawsuit against you to foreclose.
 Lenders prefer the expediency provided by not going to court.
 The advantage for you is that nonjudicial foreclosures do not allow the lender to take you to court even after the foreclosure sale.
 So, if the foreclosure sale does not produce enough money to cover your entire mortgage debt, there is nothing more they can do to recover any other money owed.
 In effect, your mortgage obligation is behind you for good—but so is home ownership.
 That’s why it’s important to pay careful attention to the foreclosure timeline.